How to Introduce a New Pet Rat

 5. House your rats in the same cage

-When your new and resident rats have bonded enough to share the same cage, you can either put them in a brand new cage, or move them into one of the cages either rat has been living in during your introductory phases.
-It is more economical to move them into a preexisting cage, but this step involves a lot of cleaning, rearranging, and time.
-It is best to complete this step on a day when you plan on being home and can monitor the rats, as well as in the morning when your rats are sleepiest.
+When your rats have bonded enough to share a cage, you can do one of two things.
+You can house the rats in a brand new cage, or move them into one of the cages either rat has been living in.
+Moving the rats into a preexisting cage involves a lot of cleaning, rearranging, and time.
+Save this step for a day when you plan on being home so you can watch the rats.
+And if you do it in the morning when your rats are sleepy, it can ease the process.

-Note: For this step, I cleared off the bed and let the rats play while I cleaned, having a towel, play tube, toys and treats on-hand to keep them occupied.
-I decided to house both rats in Patches' cage, knowing that I would need to clean the smell out entirely and make it seem new and unfamiliar.
+For this step, I cleared off the bed and let the rats play while I cleaned.
+I had a towel, play tube, toys and treats on-hand to keep them occupied.
+I decided to house both rats in Patches' cage.
+I had to clean her smell out and make it seem new and unfamiliar.

 You’ll need to clean the cage from top to bottom, throwing out all the old bedding and food.
-Use a pet cleaner from the store that both cleans and deodorizes the cage, and be as thorough as possible.
-After wiping down the entire cage and any other objects (such as a running wheel or an igloo that you plan on keeping in the cage), rearrange everything.
+Use a pet cage cleaner from the store that both cleans and deodorizes the cage, and be as thorough as possible.
+After wiping down the cage and any other objects inside, rearrange everything.
 If you have a multilevel cage, move the shelves around.
 Change where the food and water are located, as well as any detachable ledges or other objects.
 If you have hammocks like my rats do, wash them and re-position them.
-Essentially, the cage needs to look new to both the resident rat and the newcomer.
-It cannot smell like the resident rat, or she will defend it like it is her territory.
+The cage needs to look new to both the resident rat and the newcomer.
+It cannot smell like the resident rat, or they will defend it like it is their territory.
 It helps to disorient the resident rat by adding new toys and accessories to the cage that neither rat has seen.
 Once this is all done, you can let the rats explore.